 African net sponge

-You can also throw your African exfoliating net sponge in a washing machine for more thorough cleaning.
+You can also throw your African net sponge in a washing machine for more thorough cleaning.
 Just be sure to hang-dry or dry in low heat if using a machine to not ruin its exfoliating capabilities.

 Read More: